 When planning for a trip to Morocco, it’s easy to focus on labyrinthine souks, exotic scenery and mouth-watering cuisine.
-However, a little studying up on the local currency will ensure that you are knowledgeable about exchange rates and that you can easily access cash so that you can enjoy your tours in Morocco to the fullest.
+However, a little studying up on the local currency will ensure that you are knowledgeable about exchange rates and that you can easily access Morocco money so that you can enjoy your tours in Morocco to the fullest.

 The plural form in standard Arabic is dirahim (pronounced “dih-RA-him”), although it’s common to use the word “dirhams” in English and French.
 One santim (pronounced “san-TEEM”), which comes from the French word centime, is worth 1/100 of a dirham and is abbreviated c.
-It is rare to see a coin smaller than 20c these days, however, you will come across 50c, as well as 1dh, 2dh, and 10dh coins.
-Paper notes come in denominations of 20dh, 50dh, 100dh and 200dh respectively.
+It is rare to see a coin smaller than 20c these days, however, you will come across 50c.
+There are coins for dirhams as well.
+These come in 1dh, 2dh, 5dh and 10dh coins.
+Paper notes of Morocco money come in denominations of 20dh, 50dh, 100dh and 200dh respectively.

 Exchange, Banks, & ATMs

 The dirham is officially designated as a closed currency, which means that it can only be legally traded within Morocco.
 Despite this regulation, small amounts of dirhams are usually available for exchange at larger travel agencies and at a few major airports (notably in the UK and France).
-While it is technically against the law to take dirhams outside of Morocco, the import and export of the currency is tolerated up to a limit of 1000dh.
+While it is technically against the law to take dirhams outside of Morocco, the import and export of the currency is tolerated up to a limit of 10,000dh.

 The most convenient and best option for travelers is to withdrawal funds using a debit card at one of the many ATM machines (commonly called a guichet automatique) located throughout the country.
 While ATMs tend to thin out in rural areas, they are plentiful in the cities, with more than twenty ATMs in the vicinity of the medina in Marrakesh alone.

 Contact your bank before you leave to find out about any exchange rate fees.
 Traveler’s checks are not recommended for use in Morocco and are becoming less useful; banks often charge high fees to exchange them.